cauehenrique/cauehenrique/README.md

 Passionate about programming since 11 years old, I started my developer journey making games and then went modern web development with React and Node.

-Currently focusing on freelancing with React and game development.

 Technologies:

 - **🔗 Svelte**